wenewzhang/mixin_labs-csharp-bot/README.md

 ```
 Replace the value with content generated in dashboard.

-Full source code like below:
+Full source code  of program.cs like below:
+> Program.cs

 ```csharp
 using System;
 using System.Collections.Generic;